Facilities and Services

 Registrar

-The Office of the Registrar maintains official student records.
-Located in West Hall, this office provides students with registration information and services, transfer credit evaluation, official TTU transcripts, and Texas Student Initiative (TSI) compliance services.
-The Registrar's Office supports the institution by collecting student record data, building and scheduling courses and sections, performing athletic certification, advising the Office of the Provost regarding policy reviews and recommendations, providing student record training, and enforcing FERPA compliance.
+The Office of the Registrar serves students (prospective, current, and former), administration, faculty, and staff in all student record-related activities.
+Located in West Hall, this office maintains official student records and provides students with registration information and services, transfer credit evaluation, official TTU transcripts, and Texas Success Initiative (TSI) compliance services.
+The Registrar's Office supports the institution by collecting student record data, building and scheduling courses and sections, certifying athletic teams for competition, providing degree audit resources, advising the Office of the Provost regarding policy reviews and recommendations, providing student record training, and enforcing FERPA compliance.
 Questions regarding FERPA should be referred to this office.
 The Office of the Registrar is under the direction of the Vice President for Enrollment Management.

 Official Publications